juanmiguelguerrero/eleventy-base/README.md

 - A scaffold to start building quickly with Eleventy.
 - Webpack configuration for development and production environments.
 - Preprocessing SASS files to CSS.
-- Transpiled from Typescript to Javascript.
+- Babel for compiler modern Javascript.
 - Nunjuck configuration as template engine.
 - Compile from Vue Single File Components.
 - CSS and Javascript minified bundles.